RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 ## Expense Tracker

 ### Overview 📜
-An intuitive Solution aimed at helping users to keep track of their expenses easily.
+An intuitive Solution aimed at helping users keep track of their expenses easily.

 #### Motivation 💡
 This solution attempts to free the user with as much as possible the burden of manual calculation and to keep track of their expenditure.